Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 If you have a fireplace or wood stove, be aware that your woodpile is the perfect place for earwigs to hide during the day.
 To keep them out of your woodpile, sprinkle borax around it.
 This will repel the insects before they even have a chance to get into woodpile.
 Although it’s not poisonous, it is a good idea to keep pets and small children away from the area when you are using borax.

 If you keep poultry or have a neighbor who does and is willing to lend your their flock, you’re in luck.
 Chickens and ducks love to eat insects including earwigs.
-Create a temporary pen in your garden and let the poultry loose to feast on the thrips.
+Create a temporary pen in your garden and let the poultry loose to feast on them.
 Birds and toads are also natural predators.
 Create a bird friendly yard by adding a birdbath.
 Invite a toad to take up residence in your garden with an old broken flower pot which makes a perfect toad "house".

 When the weather turns cold, insects including earwigs, often find a way into our homes in their search for warmth.
 Put away your chemicals and get out your vacuum and broom.
 The easiest way to get rid of earwigs in your home is to either sweep them up or vacuum them up.
 I prefer the vacuum so that I don’t have to see them or deal them wiggling around in the dust pan.